jace-ys/exporter-exercise/README.md

     1. You may choose any language to write this in, or to use an existing exporter, forked to expose the required keys.
 4. Dockerise the exporter
     1. Produce a Dockerfile that packages the exporter into a Docker image.
-5. Deploy the exporter so that it can read Redis
+5. Deploy the exporter to Kubernetes cluster so that it can read Redis
     1. Provide screenshots of the exporter pulling the required keys from Redis
-6. Documentation
+6. Please provide the following documentation
+    1. Your design choices/explanations
+    2. Dockerfile
+    3. Deploy manifest
-    1. Please document your design choices, explanations, along with a step by step guide that the reviewer can follow to reproduce your results.
+    4. Any additional steps so that the reviewer can follow to reproduce your results

 ### Getting started